DavidEGrayson/anagram/README.md

     export ALGORITHM=kata
     export ALGORITHM=david

-Alternatively, you can prepend "ALGORITHM=<name>" to any of the other commands listed in this documentation.
+Alternatively, you can prepend "ALGORITHM=name" to any of the other commands listed in this documentation.

 While you are developing an algorithm, test it for correctness